 For lunch and dinner, we cooked primarily on the barbeque during this stay.
 We were hit with bouts of freezing rain and that made cooking on the open fire hard.
 Utilizing the BBQ in the kitchen shelter was easy for us.
 Brian had marinated and prepared some chicken and dumplings ahead of time.
 I had also brought some freeze dried and dehydrated goods from MEC that you just added water to.
-They were surprisingly good!
 We drove into Port Elgin to purchase pre-made burger patties and buns on our second last day.

 Do not cook inside the yurt.
 It’s not remotely safe.
-I am going to confess that we ate inside there a couple times because it was really cold.
+I am going to confess that we ate inside there a couple of times because it was really cold.
 We stored our food in a cooler that we kept outside during the day.
 At night, while bears are not a concern during the winter, we still locked up the food in the trunk.
 I actually stored Little Man’s chocolate milk carton (accidentally) in the snow beside the ramp.
 You know when kids just put things down sometimes?
 Yeah…

 Dishes get washed outside.
-Pro tip: Boil water while your are eating.
+Pro tip: Boil water while you are eating.
 Pour that water into a plastic tub with dish soap to wash your dishes after you eat.
 Dispose of the used water in the outhouse.

 Where Do You Do Your, You Know… Business?

 I’m sure by now you have noticed that washroom facilities and running water are lacking in this yurt.
 No worries!
-There is a comfort station with heated water for showering as well two sinks, electric hand dryers and flush toilets a 2 minute walk from the yurt.
+There is a comfort station with heated water for showering as well as two sinks, electric hand dryers and flush toilets a 2-minute walk from the yurt.
 The comfort station is also where you get your potable water from to wash your dishes and cook with in the laundry facilities.